Admissions and Amusement Tax

 Tax from Supplemental Schedule

-If your return includes a supplemental schedule, be sure you have entered the total tax amount from the schedule on the appropriate line on the report.
+Complete the Supplemental Schedule if needed and be sure you have entered the total tax amount from the schedule on the appropriate line on the report.

 Total Taxes